 These long lead times, extra shipping costs, and extra inventories reflect this firm’s decision when it first configured the value streams.
 Its goal had been to create large “focused factories” to gain scale economies in each manufacturing step (forging, machining, and assembly in this case).
 The scale imperative, in many cases, resulted in the selection of one plant to perform a given operation for products delivered to customers worldwide.
 The other key element in location strategy when the company configured these value streams was to utilize low-wage labor whenever possible in China, Brazil, and Mexico for customers in high-wage locations.
 The advantages of large-scale and machining efficiencies at company plants in Germany, Spain, Japan, and the UK and of low wages in China, Mexico, and Brazil had been judged more important than the disadvantages of long lead times, lack of responsiveness to changing customer demands, and high in-process inventories.

 The current-state map combining many value streams caused a lot of discussion, debate, and analysis, which did not please some of the managers responsible for creating it.
 However, once the system map was on the wall, there was no getting away from thinking about this supply system as a whole in light of the new-generation product they were planning.
 The result was many questions, starting with why the lead times were so long.
 So, once the team began to ask why all the delays and inventories were necessary, they began to see the most significant opportunities for an ideal state for the next generation.

-First, it was clear that there was still scope for reducing batch sizes and speeding the production flow in plants where WIP was less than two weeks.
+First, it was clear that there was still scope for reducing batch sizes and speeding the production flow in plants where work-in-process inventory was less than two weeks.
 However, the best opportunities lay in the plants in China and the UK, plus those plants supplying the UK; this is where the team decided to focus their internal plant-level lean activities.

 Still, to improve lead time further, they worked with their shipping companies to reduce shipping lead times from six to three weeks.